How to recover from redundancy

 The more you apply yourself to being an available, knowledgeable and keen candidate, the more you will stand out to recruiters and hiring managers.

 6. Network, network, network

 It’s not what you know, but who you know – the cliché is built on truth.
 In fact, it is estimated that upwards of 85% of jobs are filled through networking.
 Ensure you are well engaged with your industry peers, at the very least on LinkedIn.
 Engage former employers and colleagues, reach out to companies and industry peers for advice.Some businesses will run career fairs or networking events for redundant employees – take advantage of all networking opportunities ahead of you.
 At best, you may secure a new position and even at the worst, your name will be further embedded within the industry as a viable candidate and you may get some good leads on where to focus your applications.

 The importance of a network is core when it comes to job hunting and a recruiter effectively introduces you a breadth of hiring managers and companies specifically looking for professionals like you.

 Be sure to look for a specialist recruiter, particularly within niche aspects of the life sciences market.
 Generalist recruiters will likely not have the relevant connections or credibility in the industry to connect you with relevant opportunities.
 For roles in cell and gene therapy, specialised biologics or various pharmaceutical regulatory practices, it is important that your recruiter understands and respects the demand and the market and the skill sets you have on offer to best represent you.

-There is no place for pride when working your recruiter, be clear on your situation, your expectations and your career aspirations and they will be able to effectively represent you to the hiring personnel that matter.
+There is no place for pride when working with your recruiter, be clear on your situation, your expectations and your career aspirations and they will be able to effectively represent you to the hiring personnel that matter.

 8. Update your CV and professional profile